 - Prescriptions will be called into your local pharmacy as ordered by Dr. Haddock.
-Typical medications are as follows but these will be tailored to your needs. - Tylenol #3 or Tramadol (pain medication) - Valium (muscle relaxant and anti-anxiety medication) - Gatorade or another low calorie alternative, such as water with electrolytes - Protein Supplements - Aspirin 81 mg (should be taken for 4 weeks after surgery) - Thigh compression garments/gridle made of Spandex or Lycra with or without zippers (can be obtained at a department store such as Nordstroms, Dillards or Neimans). - Raised toilet with or without handles (can be obtained at a medical supply store). - Stool softener / laxative (choose one): - Ducosate (Colace) 100 mg orally two to three times daily when taking pain medication - Milk of Magnesia 30cc/1 Tablespoon twice daily when taking pain medication - Prune juice or Sorbitol orally - Biscodyl or Magnesium Citrate as needed for constipation - Arnica montana and Bellis perennis can be taken to help with drain outputs, bruising, and swelling
+Typical medications are as follows but these will be tailored to your needs. - Tylenol #3 or Tramadol (pain medication) - Valium (muscle relaxant and anti-anxiety medication) - o Gatorade or another low calorie alternative, such as water with electrolytes - Protein Supplements - Aspirin 81 mg (should be taken for 4 weeks after surgery) - Thigh compression garments/gridle made of Spandex or Lycra with or without zippers (can be obtained at a department store such as Nordstroms, Dillards or Neimans). - Stool softener / laxative (choose one): - Ducosate (Colace) 100 mg orally two to three times daily when taking pain medication - Milk of Magnesia 30cc/1 Tablespoon twice daily when taking pain medication - Prune juice or Sorbitol orally - Biscodyl or Magnesium Citrate as needed for constipation - Arnica montana and Bellis perennis can be taken to help with drain outputs, bruising, and swelling